 Water will cause the shoes to deteriorate and make them seem worse.
 So, how exactly do you clean suede shoes?
 Actually, it’s not as difficult as you think.
-In this step-by-step suede cleaning tutorial, we’ve covered every element of cleaning suedes.
+In this step-by-step suede cleaning tutorial, I’ve covered every element of cleaning suedes.

 Depending on how unclean your shoes are, you may not need to complete all five stages.

 This post may contain affiliate links.
 Full disclosure here.

 How to Clean Suede Shoes in 5 Simple Steps

 Suede brushes, generally for lighter stains, can be used to remove dirt and scuff marks on shoes.
 The secret is to just brush in one direction, which is ly the direction of the fibre.

 If there is too much dirt, wait for it to dry before scraping it off with your hands.

 But don’t get too carried away and start overbrushing, or you’ll wind up with a spotty-looking shoe!
 It’s alright if you don’t have a suede brush.